JackHemmert3113/cognitive-framework/.github/ISSUE_TEMPLATE/inconsistent-naming.md

-# Inconsistent Project Naming: "Cognitive Framework" vs "Forge Framework"
+# Inconsistent Project Naming: "Cognitive Framework"

 ## Description
-There is inconsistent naming throughout the repository.
-The project appears to be transitioning from "Cognitive Framework" to "Forge Framework", but this change hasn't been fully implemented across all documentation and code.
+If you find any references to other project names please report them here so we can keep the documentation and code consistent.

 ## Evidence
-- The repository directory is named "forge-framework"
-- The newer component "forge-agent" uses the "@forge/agent" package name and references "@forge/framework"
-- However, the main package.json, README.md, and CONTRIBUTING.md still refer to the project as "Cognitive Framework"
-- All GitHub links in the main documentation point to "cognitive-framework" (e.g., https://github.com/JackHemmert3113/cognitive-framework)
+- File(s) and line number(s) showing the incorrect name.

 ## Impact
-This inconsistency can cause confusion for contributors and users of the framework.
-It also makes it difficult to understand the relationship between different components of the project.
+Keeping the project name consistent avoids confusion for contributors and users.

-## Suggested Solution
+## Suggested Fix
-Standardize the naming across all documentation and code:
-1. Update all references to "Cognitive Framework" to "Forge Framework" in README.md, CONTRIBUTING.md, and other documentation
-2. Update the package name in the root package.json from "cognitive-framework" to "forge-framework"
-3. Update all GitHub links to reflect the correct repository name
-4. Ensure all components use consistent naming conventions (e.g., "@forge/...")

-## Additional Notes
-If there's a specific reason for maintaining both names, please document this clearly to avoid confusion.
+Provide a pull request or describe the location so maintainers can update it to **Cognitive Framework**.